Reduce the risk of close encounters with bears:

 Bicyclists and runners should carefully select the areas they are recreating in and be extra alert in mountain lion, bear and rattlesnake country.
-Speed and quietness increases risks of a sudden encounter.
-A mountain lion my see a lone mountain biker whizzing by as deer-like prey.
+Speed and quietness increase the risks of a sudden encounter.
+A mountain lion may see a lone mountain biker whizzing by as deer-like prey.

 Hike at a pace everyone can maintain and stay together.
 Mountain lions and some bears behave in a predatory manner and will seek the easiest target.
 Don’t hike ahead or allow someone to fall behind, especially children and pets.

 Common causes of attacks while hiking: